Property Auctions

 • Any replies to pre-contract enquiries

-Anyone selling at auction is required to pay an entry fee that goes toward the costs of the auction itself, the catalogue, and any prior marketing and promotion.
+Those selling at auction are required to pay an entry fee that goes toward the costs of the auction itself, the catalogue, and any prior marketing and promotion.
+This will be paid in advance at some auction houses or may be collected after the contracts have been exchanged.

 If a deal is successful, sellers must also pay a sales commission.
 This commission will be specified in the contract the seller signs at the beginning, and it may again differ from one auction house to another.
 Only after the transaction is complete is the commission due, and it is subtracted from the winning bidder's deposit.